kmsrogerkim/kmsrogerkim.github.io/_posts/2024-11-18-customize-opensource.md

     default_detail = _("Refresh token is invalid or expired")
     default_code = "Invalid refresh token"
 ```
 This codes looks simple, and is simple.
-It just inherits the `AuthenticationsFailed` class from the simplejwt, and create two new exceptions, one that say invalid `access` token, meaning olny the access token is invalid, and invalid `refresh` token, which means the refresh token is invalid.
-Before, the simplejwt would just return InvalidToken error, but now, it is a little more detailed.
+It just inherits the `AuthenticationsFailed` class from the simplejwt, and creates two new exceptions, Invalid `access` token, invalid `refresh` token, Before, the simplejwt would just return InvalidToken error, but now, we can specify which token is invalid.

 Then, I created a new custom authentication file that looks something like this.
 ```python